 There are no federal guidelines governing domestic partnerships; it’s left to the states to define any regulations.
 As a result, the recognition of domestic partnerships, what exactly constitutes one and what companies are legally obligated to cover in terms of benefits vary by city and state.

-Although domestic partner benefits can differ by location, these are some common coverages an employer may offer an employee and their domestic partner:
+Domestic partner benefits are employee benefits extended to an employee’s domestic partner, similar to those provided to spouses.
+These benefits promote workplace inclusivity by recognizing committed relationships between couples who live together but are not legally married.
+Although domestic partner benefits can differ by state, city or jurisdiction, these are some common coverages an employer may offer an employee and their domestic partner:

 Although the legalization of same-sex marriage benefited many, it had unintentional consequences for some employees in terms of the domestic partner benefits their employers continued to offer.
 With no federal law governing domestic partnerships, many businesses chose to do away with providing domestic partnership benefits altogether.